Lowland anoa: Description

 The lowland anoa is a small bovid, only slightly larger than the mountain anoa.
 It stands barely over 90 cm at the shoulder and weighs between 150–300 kg.
 It is usually solitary, living in lowland forests, browsing on plants and understory.
 According to Groves (1969), the lowland anoa can be told apart from the other species by being larger, having a triangular horn cross-section, having sparse as opposed to thick and woolly hair, and always having white markings on the face and legs.

-Both anoa species are found on the island of Sulawesi and the nearby island of Buton in Indonesia and live in undisturbed rainforest areas. only live singly or in pairs, rather than in herds like most cattle, except when the cows are about to give birth.
+Both anoa species are found on the island of Sulawesi and the nearby island of Buton in Indonesia and live in undisturbed rainforest areas.
+They only live singly or in pairs, rather than in herds like most cattle, except when the cows are about to give birth.
 Little is known about their life history as well.
 However, in captive individuals, they have a life expectancy of 20–30 years.
 Anoa take two to three years before they reach sexual maturity have one calf a year and have very rarely been seen to have more.